If one thing stops us from being productive, it’s a computer program crashing. iMovie isn’t any different from other programs prone to this problem.

 - Try it out for free before committing to purchasing the full version!

-Windows users are also able to use Filmora Video Editor as there is a version available for this operating system too.
+Windows users can also use Filmora Video Editor as a version is available for this operating system.

 Other iMovie Alternatives